 Most models, even the base 911 Carrera, have an active wing that pops up to add downforce in high-speed turns.
 It's part of a handling package that can include the Porsche Dynamic Chassis Control (PDCC) active roll stabilization system.

-The newest 911 may be bigger, but it's shed a surprising amount of weight thanks to the increased use of aluminum and other lightweight materials.
-Curb weight totals 3,113 pounds with the PDK (double-clutch) gearbox, about 100 pounds less than the old model.
-That's no mean feat considering all the other new technologies stuffed inside.
+The newest 911 may be bigger, but it shed a surprising amount of weight, thanks to the increased use of aluminum and other lightweight materials.
+Curb weight totals 3,086 pounds with the PDK (double-clutch) gearbox, about 100 pounds less than the old model.
+That's no mean feat, considering all the other new technologies stuffed inside.

-Sports cars have traditionally put their emphasis on what's under the hood, not in the cabin, but recent generations of the Porsche 911 have focused more attention on the interior, and this latest generation is no exception.
+Sports cars have traditionally put their emphasis on what's under the hood, not in the cabin, but recent generations of the Porsche 911 have focused more attention on the interior.
+This latest generation is no exception.
 It delivers a level of refinement you'd expect from a luxury sedan in a similar price range.

 Comfortable 14-way power sports seats are enveloping, and able to keep you in place even during the harshest cornering maneuvers.
 And unlike some, you can climb in and out with relative ease.
 Although the 911 employs a classic 2+2 configuration, the back seats are best suited to small children and light packages.

 The overall appearance of the interior is one of Teutonic efficiency.
-The detailing is handsome and elegant but avoids the sort of gold-chain bling you expect from Ferrari and Lamborghini.
-Ergonomics are improved in this generation, with well-placed controls and easy-to-read gauges, a larger LCD navigation screen and a center console inspired by the four-door Panamera that places key vehicle functions within easy reach.
+Detailing is handsome and elegant, but avoids the sort of gold-chain bling you expect from Ferrari and Lamborghini.
+Ergonomics are improved in this generation, with well-placed controls and easy-to-read gauges, a larger LCD navigation screen, and a center console inspired by the four-door Panamera, which places key vehicle functions within easy reach.
 Fortunately, though, the one found in the 911 is smaller and less overloaded with toggles and switches.

-The five-circle gauge instrument cluster is well laid out.
-One of these is a multi-function display that offers up a range of programmable information, including the most immediate navigation instructions or an active g-force meter that instantly shows how hard you're accelerating, braking or turning.
-At one point, during a run down the test track it nudged an astounding 1.3 g.
+The five-circle instrument cluster is well laid out.
+One of these is a multi-function display that offers a range of programmable information, including the most immediate navigation instructions or an active g-force meter that instantly shows how hard you're accelerating, braking or turning.
+At one point during a run down the test track, the 911 nudged an astounding 1.3 g.

 The double-clutch PDK is just a wee bit faster than a well-shifted manual.
 Some say it's just as much fun to operate when using the steering wheel-mounted paddle shifters, which pair especially well with the optional sport wheel.
 The PDK also gets slightly better gas mileage than its manual counterpart.

 Straight-line performance is impressive, but what's really wonderful is how the Carrera S effortlessly maneuvers through demanding corners.
-The new 911 posted a 7:40 lap time around the challenging Nurburgring Nordscliefe, an old, classic circuit now used as a benchmark by luxury performance carmakers.
-That's a whopping 16 seconds faster than the outgoing, sixth-generation Porsche 911.
+The latest 911 posted a 7:40 lap time around the challenging Nurburgring Nordscliefe, an old, classic circuit now used as a benchmark by luxury performance carmakers.
+That's a whopping 16 seconds faster than the previous, sixth-generation Porsche 911.

 At the same time, we were impressed with how quiet and smooth the Porsche 911 is on regular roads.

 Some drivers feel the electric-assisted steering offers less feel and is numb compared with the old hydraulic system, but we think that may be overstating the case.
 Yes, it's smoother and less likely to transmit the raw sensation of hitting every twig and pebble on the road.
-But unlike all too many of the new electric power steering systems that makers are fast migrating to, the electro-hydraulic system on the 2013 Porsche 911 continues to keep you in touch more than enough to let you know precisely what the car is doing.
+But unlike all too many of the new electric power steering systems that makers are rapidly migrating to, the electro-hydraulic system on the Porsche 911 continues to keep you in close touch with the road.
 One does have to get used to what the car is telling you, however, especially due to the much more limited amount of body roll allowed by the Dynamic Chassis Control system.
-But, again, there's still enough that it only took a few minutes, and a couple hard turns, to feel confident, comfortable and in touch with what the new 911 was doing.
+But it only took a few minutes, and a couple of hard turns, to feel confident, comfortable and in touch with what the latest 911 was doing.
 That's also what's impressive about this car: how quickly the driver becomes comfortable and confident at speed.

 This latest-generation Porsche 911 does everything better than the pre-2012 models.
 You might find something faster for the price, but it's difficult to find anything that comes close to the pure driving pleasure of this classic sports car.
 Any Carrera would make fine daily transportation.

 Paul Eisenstein filed this report after his test drive of the 911 Carrera S in Southern California.
 With Laura Burstein reporting from Los Angeles and Mitch McCullough reporting from New York.